pranigopu/learningKubernetes/2_kubernetesArchitecture.md

 - **Minimizing interference between workloads** (_i.e. applications running on the pods_)

 #### kube-controller-manager
-The component that runs controller processes.
-A controller process is a looping process that watches the state of the cluster (through the API server) and makes changes to try to push the cluster to the desired state (the current and desired state are evaluated based on some metric or set of metrics, such as node availability, job-completion, etc.).
+The component that runs the essential controller processes in the Kubernetes cluster. _To recap from a previous section_, a controller process is a looping process that watches the state of the cluster (through the API server) and makes changes to try to push the cluster to the desired state (the current and desired state are evaluated based on some metric or set of metrics, such as node availability, job-completion, etc.).

 Logically (_i.e. by conceptual design_), each controller process is a separate process.
 However, for the sake of reduced space and time complexity, controller processes are compiled into a single binary (_i.e. a single executable program_) and run as a single process (_i.e. several independent controller processes are combined into one_).